masoodfaisal/spring-app-no-annotations/README.md

 			</plugin>
 ```

-[SpringFu](https://github.com/spring-projects/spring-fu) is an exciting new project which enables us to write cleaner code and offer more control while writing spring based applications.
+[SpringFu](https://github.com/spring-projects/spring-fu) is an exciting new project which enables us to write cleaner, more readable code and offer more control while writing spring based applications.
 One of the exciting goals is to able to write native applications usng java by supporting [GraalVM](https://www.graalvm.org).
-Be aware that part of this components are not production ready yet.
+Be aware that some of the [SpringFu](https://github.com/spring-projects/spring-fu) components are not production ready yet.

 [Kotlin](https://kotlinlang.org/docs/reference/) is an exciting new programming language specially if you are coming from java background.
 You can start your kotlin journey by attending this [coursera course](https://www.coursera.org/learn/kotlin-for-java-developers).